tkiat/my-writings-public/blog/software/firmware/libreboot-upgrade.md

 ## If Not Yet Ready

-It should output something like this if your system is not ready.
+It should output something like this.

 ```
 flashrom v1.2 on Linux 5.10.0-7-amd64 (x86_64)